Chetan-Kumar01/Test-Forest-Fire/README.md

-This Project is predicting the forest fires in Algerian
+This Project is predicting the forest fires in Algeria